magnumjs/mag.js/README.md

 // instance contains 7 sub methods

+instance.getId();
-instance.getId() // returns instance UID for MagJS use mag.getId(instanceId) to get the Node id and mag.getNode(ID) to get the Node itself
+// returns instance UID for MagJS use mag.getId(instanceId) to get the Node id and mag.getNode(ID) to get the Node itself

 instance.draw() // redraws that unique instance, wrap in setTimeout for async
 // optional boolean to force redraw i.e. clear the instance's cache instance.draw(true)